Azure/CityPower-Build-Sample/docs/chapter-1a-deploying-a-node.js-app-on-azure.md

 ## What's Next

 Next, you will complete [Chapter 2][Session2Node].
-In this next session, you will move data storage from your VM to dedicated Azure services to allow your data to be persisted outside of the VM.
+In this next chapter, you will learn how to move data storage from your VM to dedicated Azure services to allow your data to be persisted outside of the VM.
 You will also use a Redis cache service to improve performance of the app.

 ## See Also